MicrosoftDocs/query-docs/query-languages/m/value-expression.md

 Value.Expression(<b>value</b> as any) as nullable record
 </pre>

 ## About

-Returns an AST that represents the value's expression.
+Returns an abstract syntax tree (AST) that represents the value's expression.